fuse-box/fuse-box/README.md

 ## Local npm packages

-You probably would want to test a package some day, or just have an abstraction on top of you code.
+You probably would want to test a package some day, or just have an abstraction on top of your code.
 For that, you can use `modulesFolder` property.
-It behaives exactly the same like another npm module, just in a custom folder.
+It behaves exactly the same like another npm module, just in a custom folder.

 ```
 FuseBox.init({